BruteAkaSylo/Windows-11-Pro-Activator/README.md

 3. slmgr /ato
 ```

-> Congrats!, Your windows 11 stock is now activated!
+> Congrats!, Your Windows 11 Pro is now activated!